 - Promotion and marketing

-You have emphasised the importance that rebelling has played in your career.
-Can you explain to readers how being a rebel and embracing innovation has benefited your professional development?
+Can you explain to readers how embracing innovation has benefited your professional development?

-I have made and embraced opportunities within and beyond my area of expertise, forever pushing to learn new skills to help meet the challenges of library services in the digital age.
-I, like many library technicians, have taken advantage of ICT changes, carving out dynamic new roles through our own initiative and support from enlightened library managers.
+I have embraced, opportunities within and beyond my area of expertise, forever pushing to learn new skills to help meet the challenges of library services in the digital age.
+I, like many library technicians, have taken advantage of ICT changes, carving out dynamic new roles through self-initiative and support from enlightened library managers.
 Continued professional learning is the key to success as is the willingness to accept change.
-Change being the constant in our industry.
+Change is constant in our industry.

 My biggest career achievement to date has been as Conference Convenor for the National Library & Information Technicians Conference, ‘Back to Basics’ – Perth 2011.
-I led a dynamic team of 15 library professionals in achieving the delivery of an amazing conference.
+Leading a dynamic team of 15 library professionals in achieving the delivery of an amazing conference.

-My proudest career moment was being awarded ‘National Library Technician of the Year’ in 2013, being acknowledged by my peers and receiving the award at the National Library of Australia.
+My proudest career moment was being awarded ‘National Library Technician of the Year’ in 2013, at the National Library of Australia.
+Being acknowledged by my peers.

-And the most important contribution I believe I have made to the library and information industry is working with ALIA to have library technicians recognised as library professionals.
+The most important, contribution I believe I have made to the library and information industry is working with ALIA to have library technicians recognised as library professionals.

 What advice would you like to give library students and new professionals?

-In 2017 I was invited to speak on behalf of ALIA at an award presentation for Library & Information Studies students at North Metropolitan TAFE.
-I encouraged the students to make the most of opportunities, continue to grow, take risks, be a rebel, diversify, be visible, to do things with gusto and have FUN.
-Also to never stop learning – however, it is important to pace yourself as we also have a life outside of libraries.
+In 2017 I was invited to speak on behalf of ALIA at an award presentation for the Library & Information Studies, students at North Metropolitan TAFE.
+I encouraged the students to make the most of opportunities, continue to grow, diversify, be visible, do things with gusto and have FUN.
+Also to never stop learning.
+Pace yourself as we also have a life outside of libraries.

 I also advocate the importance of ALIA Membership as a career and professional investment.
-Memberships of ALIA and the ALIA Western Australian Library Technicians Group have helped me to achieve professional goals, and build a valuable professional learning network of friends and industry colleagues.
+Membership of ALIA and the ALIA Western Australian Library Technicians Group helped me achieve professional goals, building a valuable professional learning network of friends and industry colleagues.

 0 Comments